By using this site, you agree to the use of cookies.

 Ouma

-The horses for consoling the deities.
-These horeses are dedicated to the deities after the demonstration of them running in front of the shrines.
+The horses meant to be presented before the deities after the demonstration of them running in front of the shrines.

 Gissha

-This is a carriage well-known as “Gosho-Guruma”.
-Since the Heian period this was used for the transportation of Emperors and courtiers of high rank.
-The roof and sides are colorfully decorated with wisterias, irises and plums.
-The carriage is pulled by an ox decorated in full and goes very slowly, giving squeaking sounds.
+This is a well-known carriage called “Gosho-Guruma”.
+Since the Heian period they were used for the transportation of Emperors and courtiers of high rank.
+Their roof and sides are colorfully decorated with wisterias, irises and plums.
+The carriage is pulled by an opulently decorated ox and moves very slowly, making squeaking sounds.

 Maibito

-These six warriors offer their dances in front of the shrine.
+These six warriors offer their dance in front of the shrine.
 In ancient times warriors were well-trained both in martial and cultural arts.

 The seven warriors who play music.
-They carry the ancient music instruments, Kotos (Japanese harp) and so on.
+They carry ancient musical instruments such as koto (Japanese harp).

 Konoetsukai-Dai

-An imperial messenger with a sword decorated with gold, riding on a horse.
+An imperial messenger carrying a sword decorated with gold, riding a horse.

 Hiki-uma